 Associate Attending Pathologist, Hospital for Special Surgery

-Assistant Professor of Pathology, Weill Cornell Medical College
+Associate Professor of Clinical Pathology and Laboratory Medicine, Weill Cornell Medical College

 Anatomic Pathology and Clinical Pathology, 1999